tanrax/org-share-to-web.el/README.md

-Share an Org buffer as a web page.
-In addition, a URL will be created that you can share to view it.
+Share an org buffer as an accessible web page with your own public domain.

 ![Demo](demo.gif)

 ## Requirements

-- **Domain**: To access the file share.
+- **Domain**
-- **Hosting**: To host the file share.
-It is recommended to use a server with SSH access.
+- **Hosting**: It is recommended to use a server with SSH access.
-- **TRAMP**: To access the hosting.

 ## Install